If you haven't already got one, be sure to grab a Miners Right before you head out looking for gold (you can purchase one here).

 - Moonlight Creek

 There are a huge amount of other small creeks and gullies throughout the area as well, though many are seasonal and some will only hold water for a short time after rains.
-Just be sure to double check that their name does not appear on that list of restricted rivers and streams before heading out.

-You may notice that Forest Creek and Campbell's Creek appear on the list of restricted rivers - it refers to a different Forest Creek which is a tributary of the Campaspe River (up above Lake Eppalock), and a different Campbells Creek which is a tributary of the Avoca River (between Carapooee and Gowar East), so the Forest Creek and Campbell's Creek in the Castlemaine area are fine for gold prospecting.
+It refers to a different Forest Creek which is a tributary of the Campaspe River (up above Lake Eppalock), and a different Campbells Creek which is a tributary of the Avoca River (between Carapooee and Gowar East).

-There are plenty of old mining dams throughout the bush which can be utilised for gold panning and highbanking as well.
 These are easily spotted on Google Maps satellite view.
 These dams will generally hold water further into summer than the small seasonal creeks and gullies throughout the forests.

 Maps for the area